seanlynch/srl-nodes/README.md

 ![Screenshot of SrlFilterImageList](screenshots/SrlFilterImageList.png)

-Takes a list of images and a list of bools as input and outputs a list of the input images where the bool is true.
+Takes a list of images and a list of bools as input and outputs two image lists, one where the bool is true and the other where it's false.

 # License